Clarilab/guide/retail_EN.md

 In addition, a release of the business relationship by the supervisor is required.
 If the person is on a sanctions/embargo list, you may not enter into the business relationship.

+---

 ### Inventory and Export

 Once you have determined the money laundering risk and have performed any necessary enhanced due diligence, you can close the file by clicking on the lock icon in the upper right corner.
+In closing the file, it is automatically saved in an audit-proof manner and moved to "Closed records".
+For this reason no changes can be made to the file once it has been closed.
+Furthermore, once you have closed the file you can export it as a PDF-File.